microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/sharePointIdentitySet.md

 ---
 author: tushar20
 ms.date: 09/04/2021
-title: SharePointIdentitySet
+title: sharePointIdentitySet
 ms.localizationpriority: medium
-description: "The SharePointIdentitySet resource is a keyed collection of SharePointIdentity and Identity resources." ms.prod: ""
+description: "The sharePointIdentitySet resource is a keyed collection of sharePointIdentity and identity resources." ms.prod: ""
 doc_type: resourcePageType
 ---
-# SharePointIdentitySet resource type
+# sharePointIdentitySet resource type

-The **SharePointIdentitySet** resource is a keyed collection of [sharePointIdentity](sharePointIdentity.md) resources.
-It extends from the **IdentitySet** resource to provide capability to expose SharePoint specific information to the user.
+The **sharePointIdentitySet** resource is a keyed collection of [sharePointIdentity](sharePointIdentity.md) resources.
+It extends from the **identitySet** resource to provide capability to expose SharePoint specific information to the user.

 It is used to represent a set of identities associated with various events for an item, such as _created by_ or _last modified by_.